Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Introduction

-RGNN poses {three major} challenges to the existing GPU compute stack due to its inherent computation patterns, the gap between the programming interface and the kernel APIs, and the high cost of kernel code optimization due to its coupling with data layout and heterogeneity.
-The first challenge with GNN implementations on GPUs stems from their need to traverse graphs and {gather/scatter tensor data} in order to use high-performance general matrix multiply~(GEMM) kernels to implement message passing. {During this step, graph structure and layout have major impact on the memory access patterns and execution throughput}~\cite{wangEmpiricalAnalysisPerformance2021, zhengNatureGraphNeural2021}. {(examples and details in Section~\ref{sec:design}).} Furthermore, as the connectivity of the input graph is involved in the {gather} computation, {the computation patterns} of GNNs are affected not only by the model definition but also by the graph.
-Such {data-dependent behavior} {precludes} any one-size-fits-all optimization strategy when executing GNNs.
-Furthermore, RGNN introduces new complication to the design space due to {the need for the operations to account for heterogeneity.
+The first challenge with GNN implementations on GPUs stems from their need to traverse graphs and {scatter/gather tensor data} in order to use high-performance general matrix multiply~(GEMM) kernels to implement message passing.
+In RGNN, message passing is the procedure in each layer where an edgewise operation is followed by a nodewise aggregation operation.
+In other words, messages are passed through edges to the destination nodes.
+We show how message passing works in models in Section~\ref{sec:rgnn_formulation}.
+During message passing, the graph structure and data layout significantly impact the memory access patterns and execution throughput~\cite{wangEmpiricalAnalysisPerformance2021, zhengNatureGraphNeural2021}.
+(Examples and details are in Section~\ref{sec:design}).
+Furthermore, as the connectivity of the input graph is involved in the {gather} computation, the computation patterns of GNNs are affected not only by the model definition but also by the graph.
+Such data-dependent behavior precludes any one-size-fits-all optimization strategy when executing GNNs.
+Additionally, RGNN introduces new complications into the design space due to {the need for the operations to account for heterogeneity.
 We detail this in Section~\ref{sec:background}.}

-{The second challenge in RGNN implementation is due to the lack of an abstraction layer between the programming interface and kernel APIs, which results in both suboptimal schedules and extra data movement.} For example, {the DGL \texttt{HeteroConv} operator} uses {a} Python native loop to separately launch kernels for each of the edge types in {a} heterogeneous graph, leading to {serial execution of small GPU kernels that underutilize GPU execution resources.} PyG \texttt{FastRGCNConv} utilizes batched matrix multiplication \texttt{bmm()} when applying a typed linear layer to features of nodes to unleash parallelism.
-However, the weight matrices are redundantly copied along the batch size dimension in order to match the dimension of the input features. {\oursystem{} avoids such unnecessary copying activities by having typed linear transforms} {operate} on views of tensors, and {decouples} the materialization of its operands from the {source-level} expression {(Section \ref{sec:materialization})}.
+The second challenge in RGNN implementation stems from the lack of an abstraction layer between the programming interface and kernel APIs, resulting in extra data movement.
+A typical example is an edgewise typed linear layer.
+We detail the context and cause of the extra data movement in the edgewise typed linear layer in Section~\ref{sec:segmentmm}.
+But essentially, an edgewise typed linear layer multiplies one of the vectors on each edge with the layer weight dedicated to the edge type.
+To achieve this, many existing Pytorch-based systems materialize a temporary three-dimensional edge-wise weight tensor, where the slice corresponding to each edge is the weight matrix of its edge type.
+This temporary weight tensor is huge, causing redundant data access and memory footprint. \oursystem{} avoids such unnecessary copying activities by having typed linear transformations operate on views of tensors, a feature that PyTorch lacks, and decouples the materialization of its operands from the source-level expression (Section \ref{sec:materialization}).